michaelrsweet/zipc/README.md

 Add the `zipc.c` and `zipc.h` files to your project.
 Include the `zipc.h` header in any file that needs to write ZIP containers.

+If you only use the ZIP reading functionality, define the `ZIPC_ONLY_READ` preprocessor macro.
+If you only use the ZIP writing functionality, define the `ZIPC_ONLY_WRITE` preprocessor macro.
+Both will reduce the size of the code that is included with your project.

 ## "Kicking the Tires"